 Experience and qualification equivalence in position openings are clearly and publicly stated in job announcements for administrators.
 Additionally, illustrative examples of work and minimum knowledge, skills and abilities are listed.
 Job descriptions are directly related to institutional mission and goals and accurately reflect position duties and responsibilities.
 The hiring process for administrators is similar to the process for hiring faculty which begins by submitting the Government of Guam Employment Application and continues through the interview process.
-For academic administrator positions, such as the president, vice president, deans, and associate deans' positions, faculty assist in creating interview questions, sit on the interview panel, and make recommendations for selection.
+For academic administrator positions, such as the President, Vice President, Deans, and Associate Deans, faculty assist in creating interview questions, sit on the interview panel, and make recommendations for selection.
 All new hires hold a probationary status for a minimum of one year which may be extended.